appseconnect/docs/_posts/API-Management/Quickstart/2018-12-20-steps-to-assign-parameter-per-actionfilter.md

 3. Click on SAVE.

-**NOTE:** The action filter is provided only for the GET Operation for fetching the data from the source Application.
+**NOTE:The action filter is provided only for the GET Operation for fetching the data from the source Application.
-This is also called as the Static Filters.
+This is also called as the Static Filters**

 **Protip:** The user can add mutliple operation under a single API Proxy or can create seperate operation for different API as per the business requirement.